 Some women have also seen great success in treating their acne with birth control pills, which might be something you want to discuss with your GP.

-If you've tried non-prescription acne products and haven't seen any improvement, it's time to see a practitioner to speak about prescription medication to control your acne and prevent scarring.
+If you've tried acne products and haven't seen any improvement, it's time to see a practitioner to speak about other treatments to control your acne and prevent scarring.
 This is where we come in.

 You can track your skin results with Software and check in with your practitioner at any time.
 It's never been so easy to ditch acne for good.